Five ways your savings can have a lasting impact

 Investing in your child’s future

-One way you can save for their future is with a Junior ISA (JISA), which allows you to make regular contributions in a tax-efficient way and with interest that will grow savings over time.
-You can invest up to £9,000 in the 2024/25 tax year for your child.
-A JISA will automatically turn into an adult Cash ISA at the age of 18, at which point your child will gain control of the account and can decide to either keep saving or put the funds towards whatever they like.
+One way to save for their future is with a Junior ISA (JISA).
+JISAs allows you save regularly in a tax-efficient way that will gain interest over time.
+In the 2025/26 tax year, you’re able to save up to £9,000 in this type of account.
+A JISA will automatically turn into an adult cash ISA when your child turns 18.
+At this point, they could decide to keep saving or put the funds towards whatever they like.

 Invest in yourself

-Whether it’s learning a musical instrument, taking cooking classes or exploring new crafts, developing a regular savings habit means you'll find it much easier to fund your passions.
+Making time for things that you enjoy can be a great way to boost your wellbeing.
+You might want to learn a musical instrument, take cooking classes or exploring new crafts… Whatever your dreaming of, building a regular savings habit means you'll find it much easier to fund your passions.

-The thrill of buying items can fade quickly but putting money aside for enriching experiences such as holidays, sporting events and live entertainment can create lifelong joy and memories for both you and your family or friends.
+The thrill of buying items can fade quickly.
+But, putting money aside for experiences like holidays, sporting events and live entertainment can create lifelong joy and memories, Both for you and your family or friends.

 Gifting to a great cause